-More than 50% of respondents do not always get the support they need from their employer to do their job well.
+Almost 30% of respondents do not always get the support they need from their employer to do their job well.

-Almost 60% of respondents do not feel encouraged by the line manager/partner to discuss wellbeing issues.
+40% of respondents do not feel encouraged by their line manager/partner to discuss wellbeing issues.

-61% do not feel like their personal wellbeing is a priority of the line manager/partner.
+43% do not feel like their personal wellbeing is a priority of their line manager/partner.

-In the context of wellbeing, 60% do not or not at all feel supported by Practice/Hospital management.
+In the context of wellbeing, more than 40% do not or not at all feel supported by practice/hospital management.

-44% do not or not at all feel supported by their line manager/partner.
+24% do not or not at all feel supported by their line manager/partner.

-91% of respondents say they do not have someone at work solely responsible for staff wellbeing.
+Almost 90% of respondents say they do not have someone at work solely responsible for staff wellbeing.

-These figures highlight the need for a role to be filled which is dedicated to staff wellbeing.
+These figures highlight the need for a role to be filled that is dedicated to staff wellbeing.